 Make Time for Self Reflection

-During a time like this, it’s easy to panic and make swift decisions.
-Whether you’re speaking to an attorney or doing online research, we encourage you to carve out time to reflect upon what you have been learning about when reading online or speaking with your attorney.
+During a time like this, it’s easy to panic and make swift decisions when you don't know what to do after you get a dui.
+Whether you’re speaking to an attorney or doing online research, we encourage you to carve out time to reflect upon what you have been learning about when reading online or while speaking with your attorney.

 Doing so will help you remain grounded and make smart decisions that can positively impact your life and, if applicable, help you get and remain sober.